-Answer: Before we see if the Bible says three wise men or more did visit baby Jesus I'd like to make an important point.
-There are many ideas connected to the birth of Jesus that are simply not true and not in the Bible!
+Answer: There are many ideas connected to the birth of Jesus that are simply not true and not in the Bible!
 There is much regarding Christ's nativity which is wrapped up in tradition, folklore and custom.
-Such is the case with the common assumption that because three gifts were given there must have been THREE wise men visited Jesus when he was born!
+Such is the case with the common assumption that THREE and only three wise men (Magi) visited Jesus after his birth.

 We must remember that Jesus Christ, the Savior of the world, really was born in Bethlehem long ago.
 That part is not custom and tradition.
-The story is found in the Gospel of Matthew.
-This is where we find the account of the Magi who paid a visit to the Baby who would be King.
-We will find that the scriptures do not state there were three wise men who came to worship him.
+The scripture concerning the Magi and their visit is found in the Gospel of Matthew.
+This is the place where the idea concerning how many wise men came to worship the Lord is derived.
+Matthew is the only Gospel writer that mentions wise men traveling a great distance to see Jesus soon after his birth.

 Matthew states that after Jesus' birth Magi visit Herod the Great to inquire exactly where Jesus is located.
 Herod, however, does not have a clue himself as to where he is.
 After leaving Jerusalem without an answer the wise men see a star that leads them to where they need to go.